Long-distance caregiving for ageing parents

 Helping you take care of ageing parents from a distance

-A home care advocate like Empower Aged Care can conduct home visits around the Melbourne region and discuss home care options with a senior’s nominated loved ones – with the senior’s consent.
+A home care advocate like Empower Aged Care can conduct home visits to seniors across Melbourne and Geelong and discuss home care options with a senior’s nominated loved ones – with the senior’s consent.
 When you can’t be with your ageing parents, we’ll be your eyes and ears.
 We’ll have a discussion with seniors and family decision-makers to ensure everyone is on the same page about home care services.

 How we’ve helped families arrange home care remotely